pondrejk/dizzer/chap5-case_study_2.md

 There were several tasks to be completed in the initial phase of data processing.
 As the OpenStreetMap node IDs do not directly contain the spatial information, the actual coordinates for each node needed to be obtained.
 This was done in the following steps.
 First, to minimize redundant API calls later, we extracted the unique node IDs form the first two columns.
 As we have seen earlier, the node IDs can appear several times as route identifiers, either in bi-directional segments or in crossroads and other structures^[The python script based on the *numpy* library that was written to perform the unique node extraction can be found at <https://github.com/pondrejk/dizzer/blob/master/misc/scripts/01-get_unique_nodes.py>].
 For each of the unique nodes the spatial coordinates were obtained by querying the Open Street Map API^[A script to do that using the *osm* Python library is available at <https://github.com/pondrejk/dizzer/blob/master/misc/scripts/02-get_node_coordinates.py>].

+With spatially defined unique nodes it was possible to filter out the subset of the nodes that belonged to the Brno municipal area.
+The most straightforward way to do that was to load the nodes to QGIS desktop to perform *select by location* against the polygon of the city area (with five kilometer buffer to provide some context of immediate surroundings).
+Armed with a collection of Brno nodes (the count was 131 257), we returned to the original traffic speed CSVs to extract the nodes from Brno, this time with speed attributes.
+The challenge was in searching for 131 257 nodes in the superset of 1 086 958 lines and then extracting the matching lines with all 2018 attributes.

 process so far